helloserve/adventofcode/2016/README.md

 ### Day 19

 It immediately struck me that the example shows 5 elves, but the puzzle input > 300 000 elves.
 After I made a comment about that disparity a friend hinted that I should seek and implement the analytical solution.
 That wasn't too hard.
-Part 2 though, I culdn't find the solution for that one, so I ran through the story.
+Part 2 though, I couldn't find the solution for that one, so I ran through the story.